 You must invest a minimum of $600,000 CAD into your business in the greater Toronto area, or $200,000 into your business if it is outside of the greater Toronto area.
 You must also control at least ⅓ of the business.

+You must show you will be actively involved in the day-to-day management of the business.
 If your business will be run inside the greater Toronto area, you must employ at least 2 Canadian citizens or residents on a full-time basis.
 Outside the greater Toronto area or if your business is in the communication technology or digital communications sector, you must employ at least one Canadian citizen or permanent resident on a full-time basis.

 If you are purchasing an existing business, ensure that:

 - You make a business visit to the province of Ontario within 12 months of submitting your EOI for a provincial nomination

 - The business you purchase has been in continuous operation and ownership for the past 5 years